-4.5 Web Mapping Technologies
+3.5 Web Mapping Technologies

 Following analysis of the interaction operator functionality provided in the visualization tools, we then inspected the underlying technology used to implement this functionality.
-Web mapping technology describes the amalgam of frameworks, libraries, APIs, and web services that enable the creation and dissemination of web maps (Peterson, 2003).
+Web mapping technology describes the amalgam of frameworks, libraries, APIs, and web services that enable the creation and dissemination of web maps (Peterson 2003).
 Our evaluation was limited primarily to the client-side or front-end implementation of the tool, given the focus on visualization and not processing.
-Figure 10 provides an overview of the client-side web mapping technologies leveraged by the visualization tools included in the sample.

-Figure 10.
+Table 6.
 Leveraged Web Mapping Technologies.

-Of the twenty-five visualization tools, eighteen (n=18) rely upon modern web standards (e.g., the browser-native definitions of HTML, CSS, and JS) while seven (n=7) rely upon a proprietary plugin to run a binary executable.
+Table 6 provides an overview of the client-side web mapping technologies leveraged by the visualization tools included in the sample.
+Of the twenty-five visualization tools, eighteen (n=18) rely upon modern web standards (e.g., the browsernative definitions of HTML, CSS, and JS) while seven (n=7) rely upon a proprietary plugin to run a binary executable.
 For nearly a decade, a large number of web maps leveraged the FlashPlayer plugin by developing in the Adobe Flash or Flex authoring environments.
 Use of FlashPlayer resulted in a relatively small file size, a benefit for vector-based mapping, and improved cross-browser/cross-platform dependency.
-The use of FlashPlayer has waned in recent years, however, do the pervasiveness of AJAX, an application of JavaScript that enables on-demand loading of basemap tiles (among many other uses), and the increased emphasis on responsive design between desktop and mobile devices (Muehlenhaus, 2013).
-The FlashPlayer plugin is not supported by mobile devices, meaning the seven tools developed in Flash or Flex cannot be loaded on a smartphone or tablet (Figure 10, final column).
-Redevelopment of the second version of the Sea Level Rise and Coastal Flooding Impacts Viewer from the ArcGIS

-Flex API to the Leaflet open source library is indicative of this broad transition in web mapping technologies from proprietary plugins to modern web standards.
+The use of FlashPlayer has waned in recent years, however, due to the pervasiveness of AJAX and the increased emphasis on responsive design between desktop and mobile devices (Muehlenhaus 2013).
+The FlashPlayer plugin is not supported by mobile devices, meaning the seven tools developed in Flash or Flex cannot be loaded on a smartphone or tablet (Table 6, final column).
+Redevelopment of the second version of the Sea Level Rise Viewer from the ArcGIS Flex API to the Leaflet open source library is indicative of this broad transition in web mapping technologies from proprietary plugins to modern web standards.

 Of the eighteen tools leveraging modern web standards, thirteen (n=13) use the Google Maps JavaScript API, seven (n=7) use the ArcGIS JavaScript API, two (n=3) use open source solutions (Leaflet, OpenLayers), and one (n=1) uses Meta-Carta.
-There is an emerging and active community of open source web map developers contributing their source code to the public commons for reuse; the aforementioned TileMill tool for rendering custom tiles is but one in a suite of resources available for web map developers.
+There is an emerging and active community of open source web map developers contributing their source code to the public commons for reuse.
 While open source solutions historically have suffered from poorer stability over time, they have the advantages of incorporating innovations more quickly into their code base and are free or near free to use.
-The choice of the open source library Leaflet for the second version of the Sea Level Rise and Coastal Flooding Impacts Viewer is particularly intriguing, and likely fruitful.
+The choice of the open source library Leaflet for the second version of the Sea Level Rise Viewer is particularly intriguing, and likely fruitful.
 A recent study by Roth et al. (2013) charting the parallel developments of the same web map in four distinct web mapping technologies (the Google Maps JavaScript API, D3, Leaflet, and OpenLayers) found that Leaflet was able to produce a web map of comparable functionality to the web map leveraging the Google Maps JavaScript API, but resulted in a much more satisfying development experience given the openness and extensibility of the code repository.
 The ArcGIS JavaScript API remains a viable option, particularly when the GIS functionality provided by the ArcGIS suite is needed.